billpugh/cmsc398z-student-downloads/week8/README.md

 * The following files should be copied to the week8 directory from your cpython folder, reflecting work on [Modifying Idle](modifyingIdle.md)
 * [goto-design.md](goto-design.md) - written by Claude
 * [goto-implementation.md](goto-implementation.md) - written by Claude
-* [goto-review.md](goto-review.md) - Your review of Claude's work on modifying idle and the design and review documents above
+* [goto-review.md](goto-review.md) - Your review of Claude's work on modifying idle and the design and implementation documents above.